-The musical fountain show (Grandes eaux musicales) presents the gardens of the Palace of Versailles at their best on summer weekends.
+The musical fountains show (Grandes eaux musicales) presents the gardens of the Palace of Versailles near Paris at their best on summer weekends.
 The best time to visit is early morning for the chateau but afternoon for the gardens.

 Seeing the Chateau de Versailles on Musical Fountain Days

-The fountains show in the gardens of the Palace of Versailles in the afternoon is far more spectacular than the morning display.
-Therefore, arrive early only if planning to see the chateau too and making a full day trip of visiting Versailles.
+The musical fountains show in the gardens of the Palace of Versailles in the afternoon is more spectacular than the morning display.
+Therefore, arrive early only if planning to see the chateau too and make a full day trip of visiting Versailles.

-The chateau, Grand Trianon, Petit Trianon, village and domain of Marie Antoinette, park and gardens offer more than enough for a very full day trip for visitors with the time (and energy).
+The chateau, Grand Trianon, Petit Trianon, village and domain of Marie Antoinette, park, and gardens of the Chateau de Versailles offer more than enough for a very full day trip for visitors with the time (and energy).

 To see the chateau, arrive very early or try to see it late afternoon, or not at all.
-The queue for security – everyone nowadays arrive ticket in hand – is pleasant compared to the scrum inside the palace.
-If arriving early, rush past the first exhibits (it is possible to return for a second round, if desired) and see the grand apartments and hall of mirrors before crowds build up.
+The queue for security — everyone nowadays arrives ticket in hand and time-slot reservations are obligatory — is often pleasant compared to the scrum inside the palace.
+If arriving early, rush past the first exhibits (it is possible to return for a second round if desired) and see the grand apartments and hall of mirrors before crowds build up.

 The apartments of the dauphine and dauphin (as well as the Trianon palaces) are usually pleasantly quiet in comparison to the main staterooms of the Château de Versailles.